SAP-samples/teched2024-DA180/exercises/ex07/README.md

 A view in SAP Datasphere provides you with several benefits:
 - No-code/low-code using with the graphical editor as well as SQL and SQLscript editor
 - Foundation of data modeling on top of remote or local tables or views
-- Choose the semantic usage type (e.g., Fact or Dimension) - based on this specific functionality and behavior is enabled
+- Choose the semantic usage (e.g., Fact or Dimension) - enabling specific functionality and behavior depending which semantic usage is chosen
 - Define unions and joins, rename and remove columns, add calculations and filters
 <br>